open-mmlab/mmengine/docs/en/design/evaluation.md

 Usually, the process of model accuracy evaluation is shown in the figure below.

 **Online evaluation**: The test data is usually divided into batches.
-Through a loop, each batch is fed into the model in turn, yielding corresponding predictions, and both the test data and model predictions are passed to the evaluator.
+Through a loop, each batch is fed into the model in turn, yielding corresponding predictions, and the test data and model predictions are passed to the evaluator.
 The evaluator calls the `process()` method of the `Metric` to process the data and prediction results.
 When the loop ends, the evaluator calls the `evaluate()` method of the metrics to calculate the model accuracy of the corresponding metrics.

 **Offline  evaluation**: Similar to the online evaluation process, the difference is that the pre-saved model predictions are read directly to perform the evaluation.
 The evaluator provides the `offline_evaluate` interface for calling the `Metric`s to calculate the model accuracy in an offline way.
 In order to avoid memory overflow caused by processing a large amount of data at the same time, the offline evaluation divides the test data and prediction results into chunks for processing, similar to the batches in online evaluation.